overmindstudios/BlenderUpdater/README.md

 ![Screenshot](https://raw.githubusercontent.com/overmindstudios/BlenderUpdater/master/run_blender.png)

 In case there is an update for BlenderUpdater, you'll see a button in the top right corner to go to the download page.

 ![Screenshot](https://raw.githubusercontent.com/overmindstudios/BlenderUpdater/master/app_update.png)

-## Compiled releases
+## Download
+Here's the latest release: [https://github.com/overmindstudios/BlenderUpdater/releases/latest](https://github.com/overmindstudios/BlenderUpdater/releases/latest)

 ### Windows
-You can grab the release .zip, extract it and execute BlenderUpdater.exe.
+You can grab the release .zip, extract and execute BlenderUpdater.exe.

 ### Linux & OSX
 Frozen binary files for Linux and OSX coming soon.
 As of now, just run "python BlenderUpdater.py" on your system (make sure that the dependencies are met).